About Experience Case Studies Approach Blog Contact

 Global Technology Standardization

-Years of rapid acquisitions left every port operating differently.
+Years of acquisitions had left every port operating differently.
 No two locations worked the same way, which meant every support call started from scratch.
-Using the NYC Ferry standardization as a baseline, we built a comprehensive global standard across all ports, all vessels, and the holistic view of how everything connected.
-A 30-person global team standardized network configurations, rack layouts, firewall rules, VLAN structures, POS systems, and connectivity architecture.
-The team created a documented playbook for every new vessel and office build from scratch.
+I used the NYC Ferry standardization as the baseline and extended it into a comprehensive global standard across every port, every vessel, and the connectivity architecture that ties it all together.
+A 30-person global team standardized network configurations, rack layouts, firewall rules, VLAN structures, POS systems, and connectivity architecture under a single playbook.
+I wrote the playbook for every new vessel and office build from scratch.

-The result: any technician can walk into any port or board any vessel and know exactly what they're looking at.
-Ticket resolution is faster, and new sites get onboarded to a proven standard instead of being figured out on the fly.
+The result: any technician can walk into any port or board any vessel and know exactly what they are looking at.
+Ticket resolution is faster.
+New sites onboard to a proven standard instead of being figured out on the fly.

 30Person global team